imranhasan22/handbook_imran/mobile/android.md

 - `bottomNavigation.setSelectedItemId(R.id.action_save);` - set the inital fragment
 - `return true` - set the active design of selected menu item
 # Actionbar
-It is a standard component provided by the `Android framework` that sits at the top of an activity window.
-It typically displays the activity’s title, navigation options (like the back button).
+It is a component provided by the Android framework that serves as the primary toolbar at the top of the screen.
+It is responsible for displaying the app title, icon, and navigation options such as back, home, or up buttons.
+It also contains menu items, which often include search, settings, and other action-related icons.
 Automatically provided by Android when you use a theme that supports an ActionBar (e.g., Theme.AppCompat.Light.DarkActionBar).

 ## Basic Usage
 1. __Set up The Theme:__